Sharing is caring!

 Jester Park Nature Center

 Jester Park Nature Center recently opened its doors on the outskirts of Des Moines, Iowa and many people would not think of this as a location to take in Des Moines or Iowa history.
-The Jester Park Nature Center provides exhibits that represent three major habitats at Jester Park and also common all over Iowa, the wetlands, prairie, and woodlands.
-This is a great place for kids to play with hands-on activities, take a fun class, hike, climb a bouldering wall and much more.
+The Jester Park Nature Center provides exhibits that represent three major habitats at Jester Park and are also common all over Iowa, the wetlands, prairie, and woodlands.
+This is a great place for kids to play with hands-on activities, take a fun class, hike, climb a bouldering wall, and much more.

 The Jordan House Museum